niklasfranklin/DiMuon_Search/README.md

 The version used for this project was py3-v4.3.0.

 You'll also need the appropriate packages.
 Most come pre-packaged with IceTray, but some specific versions of packages will be needed later.
-These can be installd in a virtual env (venv).
+These can be installd in a virtual environment (venv).
 First, complete the setup.

 ### Setup: